With all the hype going on regarding detox water, I felt it is time to present my favorite 24 clean, flavored water recipes.

 7 tips to make the most out of your naturally flavored water

-To get most benefits from your flavored water I have packed some frequently asked questions into seven tips:
+To get most benefits from your flavored beverage I have packed some frequently asked questions into seven tips:

 - Wash your fruits and vegetables very thoroughly or even better use organic food, if you don’t peel it.